Ingentive-Limited/AILearningPath/scenario-1-weather-api/starter-prompts.md

 ### Before You Start
 - Ensure you have .NET 8 SDK installed
 - Have Visual Studio 2022 or VS Code ready
-- Make sure KiloCode extension is active
+- Make sure your AI coding assistant extension is active

 ### While Working
 - Use each prompt in sequence - don't skip ahead